 Cancer is a concern that is very common with the Mastiff side of the dog;’s ancestry.
 Bone and skin cancer are both somewhat common.
 These types of cancer may be more aggressive and spread more easily than some other types.

 Another possible health concern that these dogs might have is hip dysplasia.
 When dogs develop hip dysplasia, the hip joint deteriorates.
-The end result is pain, and often difficulty walking without assistance or even require a dog wheelchair.
+The end result is pain, and often difficulty walking without assistance or even requiring a dog wheelchair.

 Mastiff Pug Mix Food Requirements